tisonkun/quizzes-ops/README.md

 ## Current Quizzes

+These questions are just for demonstration purposes and can be modified or expanded.

 1. **ASF Incubator PMC Onboarding** - Apache Incubator PMC basics (3 questions)
 2. **ASF Director Onboarding** - ASF Board of Directors training (3 questions)